 I’m Jimmy Collins.
 I live in Cork, Ireland.
 If you’re wondering where the tagline on my Blog comes from, here is a clue.

-I have worked in field of Software Engineering since 2006.
+I have worked in Software Engineering since 2006.

-Currently, I work as a Software Engineering Manager in the Core Cloud Services team at McAfee, working on highly scalable, low latency cloud services.
+Currently, I work as a Software Engineering Manager at McAfee.

 I previously designed and taught the module ‘Software Localisation’ at Cork Institute of Technology.

 The module introduced the basic concepts of Software Internationalization and Localization to undergraduate software engineering students.

 I got interested in technology and software development in particular when my brother got an Amstrad 6128 for Christmas in the early 90s.
 It shipped with a BASIC interpreter, which I used more than playing any of the games.
 I still have this machine.
 Check out a cool Amstrad CPC emulator here.